tebri11/en-for-designers/02-impression.md

 ## My portfolio

-I am a junior graphic designer, works at a small company in Abuco ICT.
-Sometimes I am drawing, sketching, and painting, here are my examples.
-All artworks are used in the mockups.
+I am a junior graphic designer who is working in a small company called Abuco ICT.
+In my free time, I like drawing, sketching, and painting whatever comes in my mind.
+I love cooperating with my fantasy.
+Here you can see some of my artwork.
+Most of them are put in mockups.

 1. - Digital painting created in application Procreate.
 ---